-Most overviews of potential peroxide-forming chemicals classify various materials into three categories, on the basis of peroxide formation susceptibility, each with general handling and use guidelines.1 The two categories relevant to solvents are defined as solvents that pose a peroxide related safety risk without having to be pre-concentration (see Group A, next section) and solvents that necessitate pre-concentration in order to form peroxides (see Group B, next section).
-Storage time guidelines for perviously opened containers is provided in the section following this paragraph (Potential Peroxide-Forming Solvents*).
-Please note that the storage time indicated below are based on these solvents continually being stored in opaque containers and under inert atmospheric gases.
+Most overviews of potential peroxide-forming chemicals classify various materials into three categories, based on peroxide formation susceptibility, each with general handling and use guidelines.1 The two categories relevant to solvents are defined as solvents that pose a peroxide-related safety risk without having to be pre-concentration (see Group A, next section) and solvents that necessitate pre-concentration to form peroxides (see Group B, next section).
+Storage time guidelines for previously opened containers is provided in the section following this paragraph (Potential Peroxide-Forming Solvents*).
+Please note that the storage time indicated below is based on these solvents continually being stored in opaque containers and under inert atmospheric gases.

 Group A: Chemicals that form explosive levels of peroxides without concentration